 Twitter Polls are a relatively new kind of tweet Twitter released in 2015.
 Before Twitter Polls, many people tried to make polls by counting a like as one answer and a retweet as another and then counting the votes.
 This was a backdoor solution and not very satisfactory.

 People can retweet your poll which is then still showing the original poll, votes on the retweets counting for the poll.
-This is much more comfortable and poses a great opportunity to engage with your followers – or get insights from your audience.
+This is much more comfortable than counting likes and retweets and poses a great opportunity to engage with your followers – or get insights from your audience.

 There are endless options to use Twitter polls in your social media routine, in case you need some inspiration, here are some ideas.

 2. The Twitter Feed

 A while ago, I realized that not every Twitter user is aware that there are basically two options for your Twitter feed:

 Hey, before you read on - we have in various FREE in-depth guides on similar topics that you can download.
 For this post, check out:FREE workbook: CREATE AWESOME BLOG POSTS

 FREE Beginner's Guide: START A BLOG

 - You can see every tweet from the people you follow in chronological order